 6. Excellent interpersonal and communication skills with proven ability to develop and maintain collaborative relationships both within and across organisational boundaries

 7. Good working knowledge of Microsoft Office suite, including proficiency in using Outlook, Word, Excel, and PowerPoint.
 Ability to conduct work meetings virtually using Microsoft Teams and Zoom

-8. Excellent organization and time-management skills with the ability to manage a varied workload, comfortable with changing agendas and re-prioritisation of workloads whilst meeting performance targets and milestones
+8. Excellent organisation and time-management skills with the ability to manage a varied workload, comfortable with changing agendas and re-prioritisation of workloads whilst meeting performance targets and milestones

-10. Experience of working in health or social care provider organisations or experience of working within a higher education institution, for example as a lived experience worker
+1. Experience of working in health or social care provider organisations or within a higher education institution, for example as a lived experience worker or expert by experience